theolivenbaum/resin/README.md

 ## No schema
 Your document store can contain documents with variable number columns/fields.

-## Vector space bag-of-words model
-Scores are calculated using a vector space/tf-idf bag-of-words model.

 ## Auto-index
 By default Resin indexes all fields on all documents.
-You can opt out of indexing and storing of fields.
+You can opt out of indexing (analyzing) and storing of fields.

+When retrieving a document with nothing but unstored but analyzed fields, you will get a blank document back but its contents will have participated in calculating tf-idf scores.

 ## Full-text search
 Resin can traverse its index as a Levenshtein-powered automaton.
 Querying support includes term, fuzzy, prefix, phrase and range.

+## Vector space bag-of-words model
+Scores are calculated using a vector space/tf-idf bag-of-words model.

 ## Disk-based tree traversal
 The index is a fast disk-based left-child-right-sibling character trie.